Zinbo/software-dev-repository/content/posts/Testing/index.md

     return new Emailer();
 }
 ```

-We CAN use spies to check the internal workings of a class, but we should be hesitant to do this, as it may be a code smell (need to use reflection, brittle).
+- We CAN use spies to check the internal workings of a class, but we should be hesitant to do this, as it may be a code smell (need to use reflection, brittle).

-PowerMock
+## Microservices testing

-jMocker?
+Need to fill this in

 # Practical Test Pyramid
-Continuous delivery is a practice where you automatically ensure that your software can be released into produiction any time.
-YOu use a build pipeline to automatically test your software ande dpeloy it to your testing and production envirnoments.
+Continuous delivery is a practice where you automatically ensure that your software can be released into production any time.
+You use a build pipeline to automatically test your software and deploy it to your testing and production environments.

 Mike Cohn's original test pyramid had three layers:
 1. Unit Tests